MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/s2d-hyper-converged.md

 - Make sure you're running VMM 2016.
 - Hyper-V hosts in a cluster should be running Windows Server 2016 with the Hyper-V Role installed, and be configured to host VMs.

+> [!NOTE]

+While building S2D from bare metal computers, you may need to configure your NICs' RDMA settings.
+Use the [PCP post deployment script](hyper-v-bare-metal#post-deployment-script) to configure these settings.

 After these prerequisites are in place, you provision a cluster, and set up storage resources on it.
-You can then deploy VMs on the luster, or export the storage to other resources using SOFS.
+You can then deploy VMs on the cluster, or export the storage to other resources using SOFS.